lestatclemmer/pilfs/README.md

 ## note:
 -at this point William told me that I should strip the system of all debug symbols, so I decided to follow the steps outlined in 7.13 to create a backup of the
 LFS system
 -I had to resize the partitions because the 2nd partition, PiLFs, was too small to hold my backup of the 3rd partition, MyLFS.
-Needless to say this was a fairly annoying learning curve that I don't want to write about here
+Needless to say this was a fairly annoying learning experience that I don't want to write about here

 ## creating an LFS backup
 exit